Arthur Papas: Greek Heritage

-Papas family bloodline originates in Greece and he maintains strong ties to his Greek heritage, he has frequently expressed his desire to coach in Greece at some point in his career.
-Papas coaching achievements and his subsequent Greek background has periodically attracted the interest of the Greek sporting media and he has often been interviewed about his affinity towards his ancestral background and his future ambitions to return to the birthplace of his family.
+Papas's family background originates in Greece, and he has maintained ties to his Greek heritage.
+He also holds a Greek passport.
+His coaching career and Greek background have periodically attracted interest from Greek sporting media, and he has been interviewed about his connection to Greece and his longer-term interest in coaching there.

 Career

 Australian Institute of Sport

-In 2009 Papas accepted the role of AIS Men's Football Scholarship Coach identified over time by Football Federation Australia Technical Directors Rob Baan and Han Berger as a potential elite level coach.
-This award had only held by a handful of Australians in the game's history and Papas relocated from Melbourne to Canberra to begin working at the Australian Institute of Sport under the mentorship of Dutch Coach Jan Versleijen.
-During this period Papas gained insights into world class high performance environments and sports and under the High Performance Program governed by the Australian Sports Commission and Football Federation Australia gained experiences working with the country's top potential talents as well as the Australian National Youth Teams both as a technical analyst and coach.
-Papas credits this part of his journey as a major point of difference in understanding the requirements to manage professionally.
+In 2009, Papas accepted the role of AIS Men's Football Scholarship Coach after being identified by Football Federation Australia technical directors Rob Baan and Han Berger as a potential elite-level coach.
+The award had been held by only a small number of Australians in the game's history, and Papas relocated from Melbourne to Canberra to work at the Australian Institute of Sport under Dutch coach Jan Versleijen.

+During this period, Papas gained experience in a high-performance environment and worked with some of Australia's leading youth players.
+He also worked with Australian national youth teams as both a technical analyst and coach.
+Papas has described this period as an important stage in his development as a professional coach.

 Oakleigh Cannons

-In late 2010, Papas, then 30 years of age, was appointed for the first time as Manager of Victorian Premier League side Oakleigh Cannons FC for the 2011 Victorian Premier League.
-He was the youngest ever coach in the Victorian Premier League.
-He guided his new club on 18 February 2011 against Northcote City SC ending the match victorious 3–2.
-Papas went on to lead the Cannons to equal first place at the culmination of the 2011 season qualifying the club for their first finals appearance in three seasons.
-Papas then led the team through the play-offs even defeating rival South Melbourne 1-0 along the way, qualifying the club for their first ever Grand Final appearance, they eventually lost in extra time of the penultimate game 3–2.
-Papas was subsequently voted 'Victorian Premier League - Coach of the Year', becoming the youngest recipient to receive the award in the history of the league.
+In late 2010, Papas, then 30 years of age, was appointed manager of Victorian Premier League side Oakleigh Cannons FC for the 2011 Victorian Premier League season.
+He was the youngest coach in the Victorian Premier League at the time.
+His first match in charge was on 18 February 2011 against Northcote City SC, which Oakleigh won 3–2.

+Papas led the Cannons to equal first place at the end of the 2011 season, qualifying the club for its first finals appearance in three seasons.
+Oakleigh subsequently reached its first Grand Final, losing 3–2 after extra time.
+Papas was voted Victorian Premier League Coach of the Year, becoming the youngest recipient of the award in the league's history.